TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 -   `objective_value`: A Float64 with the objective value at the solution.
 -   `duals`: A Dict containing the dual variables of selected constraints.

-For tips on manipulating the solution, check the [tutorial](@ref solution-tutorial).
+Check the [tutorial](@ref solution-tutorial) for tips on manipulating the solution.

 ### [Time Blocks](@id time-blocks)

-A time block is a quantity of time for which a variable or constraint is defined.
+A time block is a range for which a variable or constraint is defined.
-Currently, it is a range of numbers, i.e., all integer numbers inside an interval.
+It is a range of numbers, i.e., all integer numbers inside an interval.

 ## [Exploring infeasibility](@id infeasible)